|

 a tree that grows only in Far Harad."

-Legolas' expression suddenly turned wickedhe handed her
+Legolas' expression turned wicked.
+He handed her the comb.

 "Take off your tunic," she said, smiling.

-scalp.
-He sighed contentedly.
-Then she began combing, working
+contentedly.
+Then she began combing, working out a few tiny snags,

-out a few tiny snags, until she could run the comb through the
+until she could run the comb through the full length of his hair.

 Eowyn had had relatively little experience of men, but she was